 Along the Perimeter of Europe by Car

 I have been thinking about this for some time now: So many people I know have embarked on one of the ultimate road trips and drove in a big loop around the USA; a good 24,000 km (15,000 miles) or the equivalent of some 1,200 hours of driving.
-Although I am sure they are out there, I personally do not know of anyone who has done a similar feat over here: driving along the perimeters of Europe.
+But I do not know of anyone who has done a similar feat over here: driving along the perimeters of Europe.

 My northernmost point so far: Are, Sweden

 Some clarifications: Islands are excluded.
 That would just be too cumbersome with all those ferry rides, so Iceland, the UK, Ireland, Malta, and Cyprus unfortunately do not appear on this itinerary.
 I should also aim to hug the coastline as close a possible, otherwise it is not really a circumnavigation.
 And then there is the age-old dilemma of defining the eastern fringes of Europe.
 St. Petersburg certainly has the look of a European city.
 The same applies to some extent to Kiev in Ukraine.
-But tough entry restrictions in Russia, and the volatile political situation in Ukraine (not to mention Belarus) makes me rather reluctant to include those locations.
+But Putin's murderous invasion unfortunately rules out this part of Europe (and that also includes Russia's ally Belarus).
 In the western Balkans, should non-EU countries be included?
 Without making a political stand, by simply looking at a map, the answer becomes rather straightforward.
 Travelling only through EU countries means that at some stage I would end up in Dubrovnik on the southern tip of Croatia, where I will be surrounded by non-EU countries, namely Bosnia & Herzegovina and Montenegro.
 To get to my next EU destination, I would then have to travel all the way back up to Croatia’s border with Hungary.
 That just seems silly.
 So, for these obvious practical reasons, EU candidates should be on the list.